Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Introduction

 Massive outflows of gas, driven either by active galactic nuclei (AGN) or star formation, can inject energy and momentum into the interstellar medium (ISM) and thereby affect the evolution of galaxies.
 These feedback effects are potentially capable of suppressing or even shutting down star formation in galaxies \citep[e.g.][]{Fabian2012, Zubovas2012}.
 AGN feedback can also explain the tight correlation between the mass of the central supermassive black hole (SMBH) and the velocity dispersion $\sigma$, the mass or luminosity of the host galaxy \citep[e.g.][]{Kormendy2013, Mcconnell2013}.
 In simulations of galaxy evolution, AGN feedback is needed to reproduce the lack of massive star forming galaxies in the local Universe \citep[e.g.][]{Dave2011, Vogelsberger2014, Beckmann2017}, whereas feedback from supernovae and stellar winds is invoked to explain the shape of the stellar mass function at the low stellar mass end \citep[e.g.][]{Puchwein2013}.

-In recent years, galactic winds and outflows have been observed in several different gas phases, including in the hot highly-ionized (using X-ray spectroscopy, \cite{Tombesi2013,Nardini2015}), the warm ionized \citep{Cano-Diaz2012, Bellocchi2013, Arribas2014, Harrison2014, Zakamska2014, Carniani2015, Carniani2016, Cicone2016, Concas2017, Rupke2017, Gallagher2019}, the neutral atomic phase through absorption in the sodium doublet \citep{Cazzoli2016, Perna2017, Concas2019,Roberts-Borsani2019}, [CII] emission \citep{Maiolino2012, Cicone2015a, Janssen2016, Bischetti2019a} or in HI absorption \citep{Morganti2016} and the molecular gas phase \citep{Feruglio2010, Sturm2011, Cicone2014, Gonzalez-Alfonso2017, Fluetsch2019, Jones2019, Veilleux2020}.
-These measurements trace outflows at different spatial scales (from sub-pc in the X-ray to tens of kpc in the cold molecular and ionized phase) and in different physical conditions (e.g. they are sensitive to different temperatures and densities).
+In recent years, galactic winds and outflows have been observed in several different gas phases, including in the hot highly-ionized \citep[using X-ray spectroscopy,][]{Tombesi2013,Nardini2015} the warm ionized \citep[e.g.][]{Bellocchi2013, Cazzoli2018}, the neutral atomic phase through absorption in the sodium doublet \citep[e.g.][]{Perna2017, Roberts-Borsani2019}, [CII] emission \citep[e.g][]{Maiolino2012, Bischetti2019a} or in HI absorption \citep{Morganti2016} and the molecular gas phase \citep[e.g.][]{Sturm2011, Cicone2014, Fluetsch2019}.
+These measurements trace outflows at different spatial scales (from sub-pc in the X-ray up to 10--20 kpc in the cold molecular and ionized phases) and in different physical conditions (e.g. they are sensitive to different temperatures and densities).
 The aim of most of these works was to study the physical mechanisms that drive outflows and to quantify whether some of them can indeed quench star formation in galaxies as suggested by models of galaxy evolution \citep[see e.g.][]{Dave2011, Somerville2015}.